Modern Slavery and Human Trafficking Statement in respect of the financial year ended 31 March 2024.

 Supply chain management

-The performance of our supply chain directly impacts on our ability to deliver quality care to our clients.
-Our supply chain teams select and engage with high-performing suppliers that can support our purpose to enhance the quality of life.
+The performance of our supply chain directly impacts our ability to deliver quality care to our clients.
+Our supply chain teams select and engage with highperforming suppliers that can support our purpose to enhance the quality of life.
 We believe in responsible sourcing and select reputable manufacturers from several countries.
 Our strict selection criteria for manufacturers and products, based on globally accepted standards and certifications, form the basis of preventing modern slavery.
 We require suppliers to eliminate human trafficking and modern slavery, and to exercise due diligence in their operations and supply chains.
-We rely on suppliers to deliver superior products and services that conform to Mediclinic standards and values, and expect them to adhere to the Group’s applicable policies.
+We rely on suppliers to deliver superior products and services that conform to Group standards and values, and expect them to adhere to the Group’s applicable policies.
+Our purchase orders require the supplier to comply with our company standards and values upon acceptance.

 Factors considered when selecting new suppliers or reviewing contracts with existing suppliers include: